jmfieldman/Mortar/README.md

 # Swift Version Support

+Version 2.0.0, using the Swift Package Manager, has been tested with Xcode 14.2 and Swift 5.7.

 > This README reflects the updated syntax and constants used in the Swift 3 Mortar release.
 > For the Swift 2.x documentation, refer to the ```README_SWIFT2.md``` file.